zam7/CoastalEngineering/Lab_2.md

 print(sgma)
 ```

-After the different A values are used to find $a$, the average of all $a$ values were chosen.
+Eight $a$ values were calculated, and the average of all $a$ values were chosen.
+This was done because the wave amplitude should be constant across the wave, even at measurements taken at different wave depth.

 ```python
 ua_75_mm = uA_amp_75 / (sgma * np.cosh(k_all*(h+z[0])) / np.sinh(k_all*h))